Behavioral Health Services Staff

 Counseling interests include anxiety, stress reduction, depression, bipolar disorder, trauma/PTSD, life transitions, and relationship concerns.
-I integrate techniques from acceptance commitment therapy, dialectical behavior therapy, cognitive behavioral therapy, somatic expression, and EMDR, while offering skills to develop resiliency, mindfulness, and confidence.
-I also provide counseling services at the UIW health profession schools.
+I integrate techniques from acceptance commitment therapy, dialectical behavior therapy, cognitive behavioral therapy, somatic expression, and EMDR while offering skills to develop resiliency, mindfulness, and confidence.
+I also provide counseling services at the UIW health professional schools.

 My counseling experience includes university settings, psychiatric hospital IOP/PHP, and community health.

 I'm new to San Antonio and enjoy its urban and outdoor adventures.
 I'm curious by nature and love taking road trips.
 Volunteering is another of my passions.